Submit a Theme Issue

 • Write the guest editorial(s).

-• Review all manuscripts.
+• Review all manuscripts, ensuring:

-• Ensure each manuscript contains an abstract.
+• Each manuscript contains an abstract.

-• Ensure the series contains no unnecessary repetition.
+• The series contains no unnecessary repetition.

-• Ensure the series contains no contradictions.
+• The series contains no contradictions.

 • Suggest an order for the manuscripts.